 Find a Third Partner

-We often hear that God is the third partner in our marriage, but most of us leave that as saying prayers as a couple, scripture study, and more.
+We often hear that God is the third partner in our marriage, but most of us leave that as saying prayers as a couple, scripture study, bible together, and more.
 However, we tend to stop there.
 We don’t truly involve Him as a third partner, which is what we should do when our spouse hurts our feelings.

 Let me give an example of what this could look like.
 Let’s say you decide to surprise your husband with his favorite dinner, which usually takes a lot of work to make.
 He comes home late without telling you and in a bad mood.
 Dinner is already cold; he eats it without a thank you, then heads off to the living room and watches TV.